EQ2Squeeze/EQ2/README.md

 3. View Results:
    - The bar chart updates automatically to show DPS for all visible spells.
    - The table lists spells, showing only 1-mob, 8-mob, and the lowest DPS entry for grouped AOE or Encounter spells with the same base name.
+   - Pre-made alias macros for lazy people.
+One for AoE, one for single target.